SnackFerret/Anthro-Stage/README.md

 # Usage in Filmmaking

-Anthro Stage was primarly developed for filming Fruity Tails <a href="https://www.fruitytails.com">https://www.fruitytails.com</a> a collective name for shows under this brand.
+Anthro Stage was primarly developed for filming Fruity Tails <a href="https://www.fruitytails.com">https://www.fruitytails.com</a> a collective name for shows under this umbrella brand.

 If you would like to add your own usage of Anthro Stage or discover other creators who've utilized Anthro Stage in their filmmaking and associated projects please view the wiki link.
 <a href="https://github.com/SnackFerret/Anthro-Stage/wiki/Usage-in-Filmmaking">https://github.com/SnackFerret/Anthro-Stage/wiki/Usage-in-Filmmaking</a>